Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 - Prepare a whelping box to give birth and make it inviting by filling it with newspaper or a blanket and keep it in a secluded area.
 Warning: not all cats will use it no matter how nice you may make it.

 Moments prior to delivery, the cat may appear restless and even pant.
 The first contractions may appear.
 These may gradually increase as the delivery process unfolds.
 Soon kittens will start to be delivered.
 They will all present enveloped within their amniotic sac.
-It is up to mother cat to open the sac and start vigorously licking the kittens to entice them to breathe.
+It is up to the mother cat to open the sac and start vigorously licking the kittens to entice them to breathe.

 In some circumstances, the amniotic sac sometimes is forced through the birth canal creating a bubble full of fluid which may eventually prevent the kitten from normally exiting the birth canal.
 When this occurs, the sack may be pierced between the nails of the thumb and the first finger.
 Once, fluids escape from the sac, the kitten should then be delivered rapidly.